WISDEM/TowerSE/docs/installation.rst

 .. only:: latex

-    To access an HTML version of this documentation that contains further details and links to the source code, open <link>_.
+    An HTML version of this documentation that contains further details and links to the source code is available at `<http://wisdem.github.io/TowerSE>`_